 First of all, it’s the largest fruits and vegetables market in all the land!
-But aside from that, you can also find some of the best bars and restaurants here.
-As in award-winning, how-did-this-not-get-featured-in-michelin good.
-We recommend prepping your belly with a few bourekas from the market, then randomly picking a place for a proper meal, and push it all down with a fresh fruit shake.
+But aside from that, you can also find some of the best bars and restaurants here as an award-winning, how-did-this-not-get-featured-in-Michelin good.
+We recommend prepping your belly with a few breaks from the market, randomly picking a place for a proper meal, and pushing it all down with a fresh fruit shake.
 It’s open every day besides Saturday.

 Nahalat Binyamin Market (TLV) \\ MAP

-This one’s just across from the Carmel market, but has a completely different feel to it.
-It houses local artists of all kinds, featuring paintings, statues, live performances and more.
-It’s open tuesdays and fridays and is a great place for finding that souvenir you forgot about.
+This one just across from the Carmel market but has a completely different feel to it.
+It houses local artists of all kinds, featuring paintings, statues, live performances, and more.
+It’s open Tuesdays and Fridays and is a great place for finding that souvenir you forgot about.

 Bezalel Market (TLV) \\ MAP

 This is the place for clothes.
 All kinds and going through a huge price range.
 It’s a wonderful market to find a bargain on something that should have cost a lot more.
-It’s not fancy looking at all and mostly practical (a thousand clothes on a single rack, anyone?), but it get the job done.
+It’s not fancy looking at all and most practical (a thousand clothes on a single rack, anyone?), but it gets the job done.
 If you want clothes on the cheap, come here.

 Hatikva market (TLV) \\ MAP

-The Hatikva market, just outside the familiar route, offers an authentic market experience, and there are also a number of quality Moroccan and Iraqi restaurants.
+The Hatikva market, just outside the familiar route, offers an authentic market experience, and there are also quality Moroccan and Iraqi restaurants.

 This is one of the last places where bargaining will actually get you somewhere.
-You can find mostly anything here: carpets, antiques, designer clothes, plants, furniture, art – you name it.
-The prices start off high, but it’s you job to get it down.
-There are a lot of rare and unique items to be found here, if you’re willing to take the time to look for them.
+You can find almost anything here: carpets, antiques, designer clothes, plants, furniture, art – you name it.
+The prices start high, but it’s your job to get it down.
+There are many rare and unique items to be found here if you’re willing to take the time to look for them.

 Farmer’s Market (Jerusalem) \\ MAP

-You can find it in the city’s German Colony, considered one of the most picturesque places in Jerusalem.
+You can find it in the city’s German Colony, considered one of Jerusalem’s most picturesque places.
 This market seems in complete disarray at first.
-But if you look beyond the mess, you’ll find true treasures: Hand-made art pieces, unique dishes, that special thing that you haven’t seen before and will remind you of your trip as it sits forever on your shelf, gathering dust.
+But if you look beyond the mess, you’ll find true treasures: Handmade art pieces, unique dishes, that special thing that you haven’t seen before and will remind you of your trip as it sits forever on your shelf, gathering dust.
 Ah, yes… Memories…